l-hahn/opendevchain/roles/gocd/README.md

 # cloud-gocd

-Ansible role to prive GoCD as an alternative to Jenkins for CI/CD.
+Ansible role to provide GoCD as an alternative to Jenkins for CI/CD.